mparrett/altspacevr-project-todomvc-ops/README.md

 Ansible is used to provision and configure the resources for the TodoMVC app.
 Dynamic Ansible inventories are utilized and both Vagrant and Digital Ocean were tested as providers.
 Extending to AWS and other providers would be straightforward.

 ## Getting Started

+If you're lucky you might already have the pre-requisites installed and you can immediately bring up the Vagrant environment.
+Otherwise it's pretty straightforward to get up and running:

 1. Verify the requirements below are installed on your local development machine.